stadust/demonlist-guidelines/200_records/300_bans.md

 ## Alternate and 'Qwer' Accounts

 Alternate accounts are prohibited for players that have already submitted records under a different name.
-If a player is caught with more than one account on the list, the alternate account(s) will be removed and the original account will be banned indefinitely until the owner publicly confesses.
+If a player is caught with more than one account on the list, the alternate account(s) will be removed, and the original account will be banned indefinitely until the owner publicly confesses.

 In addition, the list team prohibits 'qwer' accounts where multiple players submit records under a single name.
-These accounts will be banned permanently and the players involved will be banned indefinitely until each one publicly confesses.
+These accounts will be banned permanently, and the players involved will be banned indefinitely until each one publicly confesses.

 </div>